tlevine/dada.pink/__33__/computer-bootcamps.rst

 You may have heard of computer "bootcamps", informal schools that are structured a bit like university semesters or like continuing education courses and that teach computer stuff, probably a bit better than universities do.
 Perhaps you're even considering taking one!

-But they're a lot of work and money, and the application process might be annoying, and you may worry that your present knowledge is too little.
+But they're a lot of work
+and money, and the application process might be annoying, and you may worry that your present knowledge is too little.
+Or, you might not know which one to take.
 I hope the present writing will resolve some of your wonderings.

 Reasons to take a bootcamp course
 -----------------------------